Benefits Realisation – a hugely valuable process:

 - The way benefits are expressed and structured in business cases needs to be simplified and made far more clear (this is fundamental to success).

 - Accountability for individual benefits (following project delivery) must be defined and formalised.

 - The ‘realisation’ phase must be actively managed, using the contents of the benefits realisation plan.

 must be driven by the organisation’s strategic planning processes.
 To be effective, it needs to become a standard management practice throughout the business change lifecycle – especially during programme and project definition.

 The first step is to establish a framework that defines how benefits should be identified, structured, planned and realised.
-The framework should classify types of benefits of value to your business, and reference the organisation’s current strategic goals and objectives, for example:
+The framework should classify types of benefits of value to your business, and constantly reflect the organisation’s current strategic goals and objectives, for example: